davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 #### Grading

 ```
-This assignment will be graded out of 60 points:
+This assignment will be graded out of 70 points:
-[5pt] Your program recursively descends down all subdirectories.
+[5pt] Your program properly resolves command line arguments.
 [10pt] Implementation of Mode 1.
-[35pt] Implementation of Mode 2.
+[30pt] Implementation of Mode 2, which outputs only the directory chains that contain the given file name.
-[5pt] Your output of files and directories conforms to the specified format.
+[10pt] Your output of files and directories conforms to the specified format.
-[1pt] Your program properly resolves command line arguments.
-[4pt] Your program is free of memory leaks and dangling pointers.
+[15pt] Your program is free of memory leaks and dangling pointers.
 (Use valgrind!)
 ```

 #### Submitting Your Assignment